Updated: December 3, 2023

-If you would like to become a Volunteer Examiner (VE) with the Anchorage ARC VEC, here is how to go about becoming certified.
+If you would like to become a Volunteer Examiner (VE) with the Anchorage ARC VEC, either as a “remote” VE only, or as part of an in-person VE team, here is how to go about becoming accredited.

-If you meet the following list of requirements, then you can make application to become a VE:
+If you meet the following list of requirements, then you can submit an application to become a VE:

 - You must agree to abide by the policies and procedures set forth by the Anchorage ARC VEC